 Contents

-Walt Disney World Homeschool Curriculum
+Disney Homeschool Curriculum Ideas

-Think of this as your chance to learn everything Disney World has to offer ahead of time!
-It’s a great way to help your kiddies get ready for your next Walt Disney World vacation, and learn the art and science behind the magic whenever you’re ready to travel again!
+It’s also a great way to help your kiddies get ready for your next Walt Disney World vacation, and learn the art and science behind the magic of Disney.

 Science Technology, Engineering, and Math (STEM)